alishuaib/ngslivemap/README.md

 ## 💭 Motivation & Problem

-The goal of this project is to solve the problem of players (espically newbies) finding crucial resources that reset daily.
+The goal of this project is to solve the problem of players (especially newbies) finding crucial resources that reset daily.

 Even missing a few resources can set a player back a few days in terms of progression.
 It's a frustrating problem for not only the player but also for the game developers wanting to keep players engaged.